mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/dwarf.md

 #### Distribution

-The original hill dwarf settlers of Esterfell were said to step off their sailing ships and never stop walking.
+The original hill dwarf settlers of Esterfell were said to step off their sailing ships and never stop walking, always eager to cross the next hill and explore beyond the horizon.
 This quickly distributed them across the flatter regions of the continent, such that they can be found in most environments at sea level.
 The largest population of hill dwarves resides within the [Bailen Plains](../../ch-4-esterfell-gazetteer/esterfell/lenya/bailen-plains.md), but any landlocked settlement in Lenya can reliably be expected to include some members of this ancestry.

 ### Mountain dwarf